 … and my learning continues!

 In the summer of 2018, I completed a coach certification developed by the late internationally renowned coach Judith E. Glaser called Conversational Intelligence, where I learned more about co-creating impactful relationships through building trust, listening, and understanding the neuroscience of what happens during conversations; the foundation of building every relationship.

 I continue to learn and develop thoughts and ideas around mindfulness.
-Currently, I am participating in a Mindfulness-Based Stress Reduction (MBSR) Fundamentals training at the Center for Mindfulness at the UMass Medical Center, the same place Jon Kabat-Zinn first conceived of and created the program.
+Recently, I became a qualified Mindfulness-Based Stress Reduction (MBSR) teacher through the Center for Mindfulness at the UMass Medical Center, the same place Jon Kabat-Zinn first conceived of and created the program.
 My certification training continues through the Mindfulness Center at Brown University.
 I bring mindfulness into my work with corporate or higher education clients.

-My loves: I have been married for 32 years, I’m a mom to four grown children, mother-in-law to three, and grandma to three.
-My family has always been my biggest priority, and that hasn’t changed!
-And now I also love the work that I do.
-I love making personal connections and seeing people’s faces light up when they become empowered by the teachings of positive psychology.
+My loves: I have been married for 33 years, I’m a mom to four grown children, mother-in-law to three, and grandma to three.
+My family has always been my biggest priority, and that hasn’t changed… and now I also love the work that I do.
+I love personal connections and seeing people’s faces light up when they experience the power of coaching and the tools of positive psychology.